Nexmo/amazon-transcribe-call/README.md

 Make a note of the Application ID returned by this command.
 It will also download your `private.key` file which the Voice API uses to authenticate your application.

-### Link the Voice API application to your Nexmo number
+### Link the Voice API application to your Vonage number

 Use the application ID to link your virtual number: